Warren Hastings: Early life and education

-British traders still relied on the whims of local rulers, so that the political turmoil in Bengal was unsettling.
+British traders still relied on the whims of local rulers, so the political turmoil in Bengal was unsettling.
 The elderly moderate Nawab Alivardi Khan was likely to be succeeded by his grandson Siraj ud-Daulah, but there were several other claimants.
-This made British trading posts throughout Bengal increasingly insecure, as Siraj ud-Daulah was known to harbour anti-European views and be likely to launch an attack once he took power.
+This made British trading posts throughout Bengal increasingly insecure, as Siraj ud-Daulah was known to harbour anti-European views and to be likely to launch an attack once he took power.
 When Alivardi Khan died in April 1756, the British traders and a small garrison at Kasimbazar were left vulnerable.
 On 3 June, after being surrounded by a much larger force, the British were persuaded to surrender to prevent a massacre.
 Hastings was imprisoned with others in the Bengali capital, Murshidabad, while the Nawab's forces marched on Calcutta and captured it.
 The garrison and civilians were then locked up under appalling conditions in the Black Hole of Calcutta.

-For a while Hastings remained in Murshidabad and was even used by the Nawab as an intermediary, but fearing for his life, he escaped to the island of Fulta, where a number of refugees from Calcutta had taken shelter.
-While there, he met and married Mary Buchanan, the widow of one of the victims of the Black Hole.
+For a while, Hastings remained in Murshidabad and was even used by the Nawab as an intermediary; but, fearing for his life, he escaped to the island of Fulta, where several refugees from Calcutta had taken shelter.
+While there, he met, fell in love with, and married Mary Buchanan, the widow of Captain John Buchanan (one of the victims of the Black Hole of Calcutta).
 Shortly afterwards a British expedition from Madras under Robert Clive arrived to rescue them.
 Hastings served as a volunteer in Clive's forces as they retook Calcutta in January 1757.
-After this swift defeat, the Nawab urgently sought peace and the war came to an end.
-Clive was impressed with Hastings when he met him, and arranged for his return to Kasimbazar to resume his pre-war activities.
-Later in 1757 fighting resumed, leading to the Battle of Plassey, where Clive won a decisive victory over the Nawab.
+After this swift defeat, the Nawab urgently sought peace, and the war came to an end.
+Clive was impressed with Hastings when he met him and arranged for his return to Kasimbazar to resume his pre-war activities.
+Later in 1757, fighting resumed, leading to the Battle of Plassey, where Clive won a decisive victory over the Nawab.
 Siraj ud-Daulah was overthrown and replaced by his commander-in-chief Mir Jafar, who initiated policies favourable to the East India Company traders, before falling out with them and being overthrown.